Find Affordable College Courses

 Athens, GA

-Our analysis found University of Georgia to be the most popular school for general biology students who want to pursue a bachelor’s degree in Georgia.
-UGA is a fairly large public school located in the midsize city of Athens.
+Our 2023 rankings named University of Georgia the most popular school in Georgia for general biology students working on their bachelor’s degree.
+UGA is a very large public school located in the midsize city of Athens.

 About 65% of the students majoring in biology at the school are women while 35% are male.